nicklockwood/iVersion/README.txt

 groupNotesByVersion - If your release notes files contains multiple versions, this option will group the release notes by their version number in the alert shown to the user.
 If set to NO, the release notes will be shown as a single list.

-checkPeriod - Sets how frequently the app will check for new versions.
+checkPeriod - Sets how frequently the app will check for new releases.
 This is measured in days but can be set to a fractional value, e.g. 0.5.
 Set this to a higher value to avoid excessive traffic to your server.
 A value of zero means the app will check every time it's launched.

 remindPeriod - How long the app should wait before reminding a user of a new version after they select the "remind me later" option.
 A value of zero means the app will remind the user every launch.
-Note that this value supersedes the check period, so once a reminder is set, the app won't check for new versions during the reminder period, even if new version are released in the meantime.
+Note that this value supersedes the check period, so once a reminder is set, the app won't check for new releases during the reminder period, even if new version are released in the meantime.

 newInThisVersionTitle - The title displayed for features in the current version (i.e. features in the local version s plist file).